The Complicated Ukraine-Russia War, Explained in Simple Terms

 How will this end?

-As delegates from both countries meet in neighboring Belarus to try to negotiate a cease-fire, and possibly also a peaceful resolution, Western diplomats and others are seeking ways to stop Russian aggression.
+After a full year of continuous fighting, we are no closer to answering this question.
+Delegates from both countries have tried to negotiate a cease-fire, and possibly also a peaceful resolution, while Western diplomats and others have sought ways to stop Russian aggression.
 But predicting Putin’s moves has proven difficult.

 And while it’s always hard in times of war not to reduce the leader of the other side to a cartoonish evildoer, in the current situation, the characterization is hard to avoid.
 “He’s killed innocent people.
 He’s jailed and poisoned his political adversaries.
 He let his troops shoot down a civilian airliner.
 He’s shown total disregard for human life,” says Farkas.
 “Putin is absolutely a villain.”

-Already, Amnesty International, the International Red Cross, and other organizations have decried human rights abuses, including targeting civilian populations and the threat of sexual violence.
-Meanwhile, the United States, the EU, Australia, and other countries have imposed broad sanctions against Russia.
-For example, Germany has halted the $11 billion Nord Stream 2 gas pipeline project, while other countries have closed off airspace to Russian airlines and, most pointedly, blocked several Russian banks from the SWIFT international banking system—essentially preventing them from doing business outside Russia.
-Other sanctions target the oil industry, technology, and transportation, as well as Putin and members of his inner circle personally.
+Amnesty International, the International Red Cross and other organizations have decried human rights abuses and war crimes, including targeting civilian populations and terrorizing Ukrainians with sexual violence.
+Meanwhile, the United States, the EU, Australia and other countries have imposed broad sanctions against Russia.
+For example, early in the war, Germany halted the $11 billion Nord Stream 2 gas pipeline project, and other countries closed off airspace to Russian airlines and, most pointedly, blocked several Russian banks from the SWIFT international banking system—essentially preventing them from doing business outside Russia.
+Other sanctions have targeted the oil industry, technology and transportation, as well as Putin and members of his inner circle personally.

 “The intent of these sanctions is to hurt the regime without hurting the Russian people,” Horrell says. “[These] actions target the inner circle of oligarchs and the powerful around Putin—and it’s a very small circle.
 Can we get them to find an off-ramp, to change course, to reverse the decision to pursue a war of choice?
 That’s a very tall task.”